Multi-Generational Home Extensions

 Multi-generational living – in a nutshell – is where more than one generation of related adults live together in the same house.

-Multi-generational living has become the perfect solution for an increasing number of Australian families.
+Multi-generational living has become the perfect solution for an increasing number of Australian families and is increasingly popular in the suburbs of Perth.
 In particular, for those with ageing parents and for adult-aged children remaining in the family home.

 Double income families with children can potentially gain the fantastic benefit of having one or more grandparents living with them to assist with looking after small children.
 This saves the working parents the cost of childcare, reduces the cost of running two separate homes, and the grandchildren develop a special bond with their grandparents which is priceless.